 Any uneaten wet food should be removed after 20-30 minutes.

 Water bowls aren’t as big an issue as food bowls as most pet owners feed their cats at set times, and all cats jump in to eat.
 Whereas cats will drink when they are thirsty, so they’re usually not all drinking from the same bowl at the same time.

 Sometimes it is necessary to monitor a cat’s water intake, for example, if you think one is drinking excessively, which can be a sign of kidney disease or diabetes.
 To do this, isolate the cat and give him his own water (and food) bowl.
 Add a measured amount of water into the bowl, the next morning, empty out the water from the bowl into a measuring jug to see how much water has been drunk.

 Deciding where to locate your cat’s food bowls

-The first rule is that cats don’t like to eat near their litter tray, just as we wouldn’t want to eat near a toilet.
-The bowls should be as far as possible away from the litter tray.
+The first rule is that cats don’t like to eat near their litter tray.
+Place bowls several feet away from the litter tray.

-The age and health status of your cat should also be considered.
-It is not ideal to expect a senior cat to walk up two flights of stairs to get to his food bowl.
-Senior and arthritic cats should have their needs met by ensuring their food and water bowls, as well as bed and litter tray, are all within easy reach.
-The same goes for kittens.
+Consider the age and health of your cat.
+We can’t expect a senior cat to walk up two flights of stairs to eat.
+We must meet their needs and ensure food and water bowls are within easy reach.
+The same goes for litter trays and beds.

 Ideally, if space permits, feed cats as far apart as you can, even in separate rooms.
-This can greatly help cats feel more secure when they are eating, and if the time comes that they need to be fed different kinds of food to suit their medical or dietary needs, it will make it easier to control.
+This can greatly help cats feel more secure when they are eating.
+If the time comes that they need to be fed different kinds of food to suit their medical or dietary needs, it will make it easier to control.